testdouble/testdouble.js/docs/7-replacing-dependencies.md

 testdouble.js repository.
 For a more formal discussion of the `replace()` API, read on.

+### How module replacement works

+Under the hood, testdouble.js uses a module called [quibble](https://github.com/testdouble/quibble) that facilitates `td.replace`'s behavior by monkey-patching Node's `require` function (specifically, `Module._load`).
+When `td.replace` is invoked for a module, quibble will begin intercepting any `require` calls made in that file and—bypassing the Node.js module cache—return a test double instead of the actual module that resolves to the same absolute path as whatever path was passed to `td.replace`.

+As a result, keep in mind that you must **call `td.replace` for each of your subject's dependencies before you `require` your subject itself**.
+If you `require` your subject before calling `td.replace`, it will load normally (potentially from the module cache) and any calls to `td.replace` will be too late to have their intended effect).

 ### Aside: third-party modules

 If you're curious why testdouble.js doesn't support replacing third-party